Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #3:
 "Change is not a four letter word...but often your reaction to it is!" — Jeffrey Gitomer

+🧐 Fun Fact #1:
+20000000000 is the approximate number of coconuts produced worldwide each year.